Taxpayer IRS Audits & State Audits

 There are a number of legal, procedural, policy, and other requirements that must be followed by the IRS and the taxpayer during the course of the audit.
 It is imperative that the taxpayer follow and/or enforce these rules or, as a matter of strategy, not follow or enforce some of the rules.

 Most audits focus on large, unique, or questionable items reported on the tax return or items that are missing from the return.
 In some cases, the audit may even be limited to a pre-determined issue or issues or type of tax (such as withholding, excise, employment, estate and gift taxes).

 There is no substitute for experience in conducting and managing audits.
 This is not an area for novices or others who do not handle audits regularly.
-An experienced tax attorney who regularly handles audits should be engaged to manage the audit.
+An experienced tax advisor who regularly handles audits should be engaged to manage the audit.

 Please call us at contact us online to schedule an appointment.or